 The Aboriginal Chronic Care Program (ACCP): Murr-roo-ma Dhun-Barn (Worimi language for 'to make strong') aims to close the gap in chronic conditions for Aboriginal and Torres Strait Islander people who come into contact with the criminal justice system in New South Wales (NSW).

-The program is operational in 16 correctional facilities (including 15 adult facilities and one juvenile facility) throughout NSW which were strategically chosen in having significant numbers of incarcerated Aboriginal people.
+The program is operational in 16 correctional facilities (including 15 adult facilities and one juvenile facility) throughout NSW which were chosen based on having significant numbers of incarcerated Aboriginal people.

 ACCP began in 2001 as a pilot project for the NSW Aboriginal Vascular Health Program, and was initially trialled in three adult sites before expanding its services to the current level.
 The Aboriginal primary healthcare team behind ACCP consist of Justice Health nursing professionals and Aboriginal Health Workers from partnering Aboriginal community controlled health services.